 Baking for my family, friends, neighbours, postman and postlady, random delivery drivers, makes me feel good.
 Why??
 Because it puts a smile on someones face.
 The heart of this blog is to share, enjoy feasting with people and have fun whilst doing so.

-Strawberry Chocolate Vanilla Drip Cake decorated with chocolate covered strawberries.
+Strawberry Chocolate Vanilla Drip Cake

 Had it not been for the cake mixes from Wright’s I honestly would not have had the energy to make this cake.
-However, I have proved that with a little bit of patience and guidance anyone can make a drip cake using great packet mixes, plus some extra chocolate and strawberries.
+Yet, I proved that with a little bit of patience and guidance anyone can make a drip cake using great packet mixes, plus some extra chocolate and strawberries.

 The Chocolate and Victoria sponge mixes create cakes that are as light as clouds.
 I baked the cakes on Saturday and then assembled and decorated this gorgeous Strawberry Chocolate Vanilla Drip Cake on the Sunday.

-Strawberry Chocolate Vanilla Drip Cake an elegantly delicious cake.
+Strawberry Chocolate Vanilla Drip Cake

-To be honest, I never dreamt that my Strawberry Chocolate VanillaDrip Cake would turn out this well.
-I really didn’t.
+Above all, I never dreamt that my Strawberry Chocolate Vanilla Drip Cake would turn out so well.

 What I’m trying to say is, I’m just like you.
 Yes I’ve learnt to pipe roses with buttercream, but that really is the extent of my cake decorating knowledge.
 So my hope is to teach you how to create a show stopping cake and that, with a little patience you too can create one!

-Strawberry Chocolate Vanilla Drip Cake a view from above.
+Strawberry Chocolate Vanilla Drip Cake

 Starting with a good quality boxed cake mix from Wright’s meant that all my concentration could be used decorating the cake.
-I certainly will be creating recipes with different flavours, colours and toppings in the future, but for my first drip cake, all I wanted to concentrate on was creating that iconic ‘drip’!
+I will be creating recipes with different flavours, colours and toppings in the future, but for my first drip cake, all I wanted to concentrate on was creating that iconic ‘drip’!

-Strawberry Chocolate Vanilla Drip Cake using great boxed cake mix kits.
+Strawberry Chocolate Vanilla Drip Cake

 Note: in order to decorate this cake successfully you will need a large palette knife (not a small offset one – that I mention in some of my recipes).
+Also if making the cake using my recipes you will have ire than you need.
+Perhaps you could bake an extra layer?

 1 Victoria Sponge Baking Kit – also from Wright’s Baking